MatthewFilipovich/pycharge/docs/source/user-guide/lorentz-oscillators.rst

 PyCharge Implementation
 -----------------------

 The driven Lorentz Oscillator equation of motion (Eq. :eq:`eq:LO_equation`) is the core of dynamic dipole simulations in PyCharge.
-This ODE is solved numerically by the :func:`~pycharge.simulate.simulate` function.
+This ODE is solved numerically by the :func:`~pycharge.simulate` function.

-You can create a Lorentz Oscillator source using the :func:`~pycharge.sources.dipole_source` factory function.
-This function automatically constructs the necessary ODE function that ``simulate`` will use to time-step the dipole's state.
+You can create a Lorentz Oscillator source using the :func:`~pycharge.dipole_source` factory function.
+This function automatically constructs the necessary ODE function that :func:`~pycharge.simulate` will use to time-step the dipole's state.

 .. code-block:: python